twistercool/SortingVisualiser/README.md

 Anytime you want to run it, simple go to the directory and type npm start.

 I might deploy it as a website in the future, but chart,js is really not made for that, and I'd start the code from scratch, as it's very unoptimised performance-wise.

+Currently, I have implemented the visualisation of selection sort, insertion sort, merge sort and stalin sort (destroys the elements that are unsorted).